-We support a voluntary checkoff, with producer participation determined at the point of sale.
-Our support for producer-financed commodity research and promotion programs is determined by the extent to which producers who are actively involved in production agriculture control the programs.

-NFU will support programs financed from the proceeds of sales by producers of agricultural commodities, only if the following criteria are met:

-- Research and promotion programs are for the sole financial benefit of domestic family farmers; - ii.
-Disbursement of funds collected is controlled solely by boards of nonprocessing domestic producers elected by the domestic producers
+1 We support a voluntary checkoff, with producer participation determined at the 2 point of sale.
+Our support for producer-financed commodity research and 3 promotion programs is determined by the extent to which producers who are 4 actively involved in production agriculture control the programs.
+5 NFU will support programs financed from the proceeds of sales by producers of 6 agricultural commodities, only if the following criteria are met: 7 Research and promotion programs are for the sole financial benefit of 8 domestic family farmers: 9 ii.
+Disbursement of funds collected is controlled solely by boards of non-